If you read my article about deciding whether to play the guitar or the banjo, you know I sold my banjo and bought a banjitar in 2019.

 If this is you, I’ve been there.

-So I kept trying to learn the banjo and the mandolin alongside the guitar and it just didn’t work for me.
+So I kept trying to learn the banjo and the mandolin alongside the guitar which just didn’t work for me.

 If this sounds something like your experience, guitar hybrids like the banjo guitar could be a great option for you.